Skip to main content

 Best for: Contractors who want a true all-in-one platform without per-user pricing.

 Projul was built by a contractor who got tired of duct-taping four different software tools together to run his business.
-That origin story matters because the platform is designed around how construction companies actually operate, not how a software company thinks they should.
+That origin story matters because the job management platform is designed around how construction companies actually operate, not how a software company thinks they should.

 You get CRM, estimating, scheduling, invoicing, time tracking, and job costing in a single platform.
 No add-ons, no “premium tier” upsells for basic features.
 The flat-rate pricing is $4,788/year for no per-user fees and unlimited projects.